When Guidelines Should Be Descriptive or Prescriptive

 Company 3, the priority: Low, observing that the company uses elements according to their semantics, and that only few accessibility issues have been spotted.
 Changing the guideline?
 Depends on the value of the goal, philosophy, and quality entitlement; if it was me, I’d go for “the markup must be valid.”

-As we can see, the “descriptive vs. prescriptive” problem is not just known among linguists talking grammar.
+As we can see, the “descriptive vs. prescriptive” problem is not just one for linguists talking grammar.
 It’s of relevance for our industry, too.
-I may have missed opportunities to make better points but I hope that one thing came through, namely that “descriptive vs. prescriptive” is something we need to keep in mind.
+I may have missed opportunities to make better points but I hope that the main point came across, namely that “descriptive vs. prescriptive” is something we need to keep in mind.

-This is likely to be the last post I publish during my stay in the U.S.—I’ve been taking a few days off—but the next one shouldn’t be out for more than one and a half weeks.
-Consider taking a very short survey if you didn’t already (thanks to all who have already casted their vote!), or enjoy some all-time classics 😊
+This is likely to be the last post I publish during my stay in the U.S.—I’ve been taking a few days off—but the next one should be out in one and a half weeks.
+Consider taking a very short survey if you didn’t already (thanks to all who have already casted their vote!), or enjoy one of the all-time classics 😊

 On September 15, 2008, 8:59 CEST, lup4lz said: